-Data about CalWORKs and poverty show that California provides assistance to many more of its poor children than does the nation as a whole: 55.8 percent, compared to just 20.8 percent for the entire nation in 2017.1
+Data about CalWORKs and poverty show that California provides assistance to many more of its poor children than does the nation as a whole: 65.0 percent, compared to just 14.5 percent for the entire nation in 2018.

-• Official Poverty Measure (OPM) - The most commonly used poverty measure, the OPM, was developed by the Social Security Administration in the 1960s.2 A simple tool based on a family's food budget relative to income, the OPM helps policymakers and the public understand the economic status of various segments of the population and study changes in economic well-being over time.
+• Official Poverty Measure (OPM) - The most commonly used poverty measure, the OPM, was developed by the Social Security Administration in the 1960s.
+A simple tool based on a family's food budget relative to income, the OPM helps policymakers and the public understand the economic status of various segments of the population and study changes in economic well-being over time.
 It is widely used as a benchmark to determine eligibility for various government welfare programs.
 If a family's total income falls below the relevant poverty threshold (which varies by family size and composition but not by geographic region), all family members are considered to be in poverty.
-The income in OPM includes cash income (before tax), and excludes noncash in-kind transfers such as food stamps and housing subsidies.
+The income in OPM includes cash income (before tax), and excludes noncash in-kind transfers such as Supplemental Nutritional Assistance Program (SNAP) benefits and housing subsidies.